 I was petrified when the Lord impressed on me, no less than three times over the last twelve years, His desire for me to publish the truths He has taught me in a book!
 Why, you may ask?
 Because this would require writing and this is my problem: written communication.
 Furthermore, I can’t spell and my grammar is atrocious!
 This fact has kept me in bondage to paralyzing fear and shame for most of my adult life.
 Fear-- that someone would read my writing and know how deficient and inadequate I was, and shame because I am painfully aware that it is true.
 Please don’t misunderstand what I am trying to communicate.
 This is an honest evaluation of my writing skills, not my mental capacities.

 Now lest you think I am being immodest, let me give you a few examples.
 One year ago when I started to work on this book, I gave Beverly, a precious lady, who had done some editing, a few copies of the lessons.
 She was joining our disciple group and now works with Jordan’s Lighthouse Prison Ministry.
 We talked a few days later and she prefaced her comment with these words, “I don’t mean to hurt your feelings but…your writing is pretty bad.”
 And, bless her heart, she tried to help me.
 Another example is a reply to a love note when I was about twelve.
 I remember thinking to myself “Now what is it, like or lick”?
 (I never learned phonics) So I chose the infamous words, “I lick you a lot”!
 To add insult to injury, my sister Sybil and my cousin Renita got their hands on this note and they never let me live down.
 As I type those words, I am humiliated all over again.
 And then there was the time that I listed the name of my church on a job application as Lucy (Babtist) Church!
-I got the job but how embarrassing is that!
+I got the job; but how embarrassing is that!
 As I reminisce about these “exposures” I am reminded that there are numerous accounts in my hall of shame.
 I praise God for Spell--Check!
 It has been my closest friend through-out the writing of this book.
 Practice makes perfect, so they say.
 I have not arrived, but as long as I am learning, I am growing.

 By way of explanation, you should know, I was raised in in Memphis Tennessee during the days of racial integration of our public schools system.
 Because we were going to be bussed to a school on the other side of town, some of the churches formed a school called; “Citizens Against Bussing School.”
 To make a long story short, I missed the forth-grade, and spent the fifth-through-the-ninth grade in a private church school where I worked on packets and then when outside to play.
 We were not taught.
 This, coupled with the fact I did not wear the glasses that were prescribed to me in the first grade, and could not see till I got my eyes checked at twenty-four, and then realized how blind I had been, is it any wonder I missed so much in the way of education?